Richard Carr.

 His practice is rooted in a sonic sensibility and usually involves spending time within specific geographical, architectural and psychological landscapes.
 Sometimes, this can also involve a collaborative approach, bringing the life and work of diverse, international practitioners together.

 He has been supported by numerous funding bodies including Culture Ireland, Creative Ireland, ArtLinks, ALA:AO, and The Arts Council of Ireland.
-His work has featured as part of leading international programmes such as Culture Ireland's GB18 programme in association with MOCA London, and their upcoming Zeitgeist Irland 24 showcase in association with Errant Sound Berlin and The Embassy of Ireland in Germany.
+His work has featured as part of leading international programmes such as Culture Ireland's GB18 programme in association with MOCA London, and their Zeitgeist Irland 24 showcase in association with Errant Sound Berlin and The Embassy of Ireland in Germany.
 Alongside this, he has been invited to participate in many EU funded initiatives such as 'Archives of the Future' in Poland, ‘EDGES’ UK, and 'PARTGO' between various higher level institutions in Ireland, Hungary, Finland, and Estonia.

 P45 | The Lighthouse